ur-tcs/programming-2-ex-0/README.md

 ## Scala Extension for VSCode

 * Install Metals:
-    - Directly in the "Extensions" part of VSCode (recommanded)
+    - Directly in the "Extensions" part of VSCode (recommended)
     - In command line: https://marketplace.visualstudio.com/items?itemName=scalameta.metals

 ## Your First Project in Scala